 CVE-2025-12390 Detail

-This CVE record has recently been published to the CVE List and has been included within the NVD dataset.
+This CVE record has been marked for NVD enrichment efforts.
 DescriptionA flaw was found in Keycloak.
 In Keycloak where a user can accidentally get access to another user's session if both use the same device and browser.
 This happens because Keycloak sometimes reuses session identifiers and doesn’t clean up properly during logout when browser cookies are missing.
 As a result, one user may receive tokens that belong to another user.
 Metrics

 NVD enrichment efforts reference publicly available information to associate